The Nest

 The RLS strives to promote transparency and consumer confidence in the residential marketplace.
 These changes comport with Citysnap’s, the RLS’s consumer portal, and prominent display of buy-side compensation for each listing.

-The RLS also believes that “decoupling” the buy-side compensation represents the future of how residential real estate is transacted.
-The RLS expects other listing services to follow this lead.
+The RLS also believes that “decoupling” the buy-side compensation represents the future of residential real estate trading and expects other listing services to follow suit.

-Any other changes in the Universal Co-Brokerage Agreement ?
+Are there any other changes in the Universal Co-Brokerage Agreement?

 Yes, the January 2024 version of the UCBA: